A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Discussion

-Establishing a direct link between the connectivity and the emergent intrinsic timescales allows for a thorough investigation of the effect of network architecture.
+Establishing a direct link between the connectivity and the emergent intrinsic timescales opens up the possibility of a thorough investigation of the effect of network architecture.
 Moreover, within our theory, it is possible to account for population-specific intrinsic neuron parameters.
-Thus, the theory also opens the door for investigations of the complex interplay between intrinsic parameters \cite{Duarte17_156} and the network structure \cite{Chaudhuri2015_419}.
-From a modeler's point of view, uncovering mechanisms shaping intrinsic timescales could be used to fine-tune network models \cite{Deco12_3366,Garagnani17_145,Tomasello18_88,Schmidt18_1409} to match the experimentally observed hierarchy of timescales \cite{Murray14}.
-Focusing on computational aspects, diverse timescales strongly enhance the computational capacity of a recurrent network \cite{Sussillo14_156,Barak17_1,Bellec18_795}.
+Thus, the theory also provides an avenue for investigations of the complex interplay between intrinsic parameters \citep{Duarte17_156,Wang20_169} and the network structure \citep{Chaudhuri2015_419}.
+In this context, an interesting application is clustered networks which feature slow switching between transiently active clusters \citep{LitwinKumar12_1498}.
+In particular, clustered networks with both excitatory and inhibitory clusters \citep{Rost18_81,Rostami20_bioRxiv,Kim21_129} could be of interest because they robustly give rise to winnerless competition.
+From a modeler's point of view, uncovering mechanisms shaping intrinsic timescales could be used to fine-tune network models \citep{Deco12_3366,Garagnani17_145,Tomasello18_88,Schmidt18_1409} to match the experimentally observed hierarchy of timescales \citep{Murray14}.
+Focusing on computational aspects, diverse timescales strongly enhance the computational capacity of a recurrent network \citep{Sussillo14_156,Barak17_1,Bellec18_795}, and neurons with long intrinsic timescales carry more information in a working memory task \citep{Wasmuht18_1} (but see \citep{Spitmaan20_20}).
+In this light, the results presented here may also contribute to improved understanding of aspects of information processing in the brain.

-It is an interesting theoretical challenge to derive the mean-field equations, which we conjectured here, from first principles.
-Another open challenge is to go beyond the saddle-point approximation to be able to understand the interplay between population activity and single-neuron statistics, e.g.~the peak in the spike-train power spectra in the biologically constrained network model (\prettyref{fig:microcircuit}\textbf{D},\textbf{E}).
-Bringing together microscopic and macroscopic accounts of neural network dynamics in this way will provide an opportunity to connect single-neuron and population-level, oscillatory and non-oscillatory timescales, and bridge between aspects of neural network structure and information processing in the brain.